jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: I like that.
 I like courage especially.
 I feel like i'm I'm often someone who's just like too scared to go and try and take on some scary refactoring because you're just scared of breaking things and it's it's important to know that like you can do it.
 It is possible.

+## Testing

-Okay, so so this I want to transition to talking about testing.
+**Jesse**: Okay, so so this I want to transition to talking about testing.
 Now, I'm not going to ask you about TDD, because I suspect that any time anyone gets you on a podcast, they only want to talk about TDD.

+### Is a 100% test coverage goal a good idea?

-What I do want to talk about is test coverage.
+**Jesse**: What I do want to talk about is test coverage.
 So you ah have a tweet where you say that the only test coverage goal that makes any sense is 100%, but it's an asymptotic goal.
 You'll likely never get there.

 But then you also say it's a very bad management metric and it's kind of a, it's a reprehensible release criterion and so on.
 And I'm trying to understand like the thing about 100% is it's actually really achievable if you just enforce it in CI from day one.
 And so I don't think, I don't, I don't, I think I share that your intuition that you shouldn't do that.
 But I also feel that there's a contradiction there that it's like, if the asymptotic goal is achievable, then shouldn't you just try to achieve it?